 Medicare also covers STI testing at certain times during pregnancy.

-For Part B to cover the costs, a doctor must provide a referral, and a Medicare-certified healthcare professional must administer the test.
+A doctor must provide a referral for Part B to cover the costs, and a Medicare-certified healthcare professional must administer the test.

 Usually, people need to wait a few days for STI test results.
 Medicare then covers treatment following a positive test.
 The type of treatment necessary may vary depending on the specific condition.

 For example, chlamydia, syphilis, and gonorrhea develop due to bacterial infections, which require treatment with antibiotics.
-When viruses cause STIs, such as herpes, a doctor may prescribe antiviral medications.
+When a virus such as herpes is the cause, a doctor may prescribe antiviral medications.
 Medicare covers the cost of both of these types of drugs.

 Medicare Part D plans generally cover the medications that doctors use to treat STIs, but some out-of-pocket costs may apply.